John-Patrick Smith: College career

 Knoxville became Smith's home away from home when he enrolled at the University of Tennessee in August 2007.
-It was on those campus' hardcourts that he became one of the most prolific athletes in Tennessee and Intercollegiate Tennis Association history.
+It was on those campus' hardcourts that he became one of the most prolific athletes in Tennessee and Intercollegiate Tennis Association history, a four-time All-American, and made it to the college No. 1 ranking in both singles and doubles.

 Coached by Sam Winterbotham and American former tennis star Chris Woodruff, Smith became a mainstay in the college top 10 in singles and doubles while helping the Volunteers to their best four-year period in program history.
 Smith played No. 1 in the singles and doubles lineups nearly his entire career.
 He was voted the Southeastern Conference Player of the Year in 2010 and 2011 as a junior and senior.
 As a team, Tennessee won the conference title both those years and reached the NCAA final in 2010.
 Smith eventually became the Vols' career combined wins leader with 298 (152 singles wins, 146 doubles wins).

 He was consistently among the top tennis players year in, year out.
 He finished his career as the second player in college tennis history to earn singles and doubles ITA All-America honors all four years of his career, joining eventual world No. 1 doubles player Rick Leach of Southern California.

 Smith enjoyed his best season as a junior in 2009–10.
-He swept the singles and doubles titles at the 2009 ITA All-American Championships, one of college tennis' "Grand Slams."
+He swept the singles and doubles titles at the 2009 ITA All-American Championships, one of college tennis' "Grand Slams".
 His superb play during the fall's individual tournament season helped eventual propel Smith to the No. 1 national singles ranking on 17 April 2010.
 In addition to being ranked No. 1 in singles, he also held the No. 1 ITA national doubles ranking during portions of the 2009, 2010 and 2011 seasons.
 He was part of the ITA National Doubles Team of the Year with Davey Sandgren in 2009 and Boris Conkic in 2011.
 He reached the NCAA finals in doubles with Sandgren in 2010 and 2011.

 One of Smith's major career accomplishments at Tennessee came off the court entirely.
 He earned his undergraduate degree in economics in May 2011.
 He was an academic award winner for the Vols, year in, year out.
 He earned an NCAA Postgraduate Scholarship and was a three-time ITA Academic Scholar Athlete.